 Avoid a rimmed sheet pan because chances are your pork belly will render more fat than the sheet pan can hold.
 The absolute last thing you want is for hot pork fat to drip all over the bottom of your oven.

-If you watch my Porchetta episode of the LBCS (low-budget cooking show), you’ll notice I roasted my porchetta in my Traeger.
+- Traeger Grill: If you watch my Porchetta reel or episode of the LBCS (low-budget cooking show), you’ll notice I roasted my porchetta in my Traeger.
 Traegers work very similar to a convection oven, which is why the instructions for cooking on one are interchangeable here.
 The difference is they run on wood pellets that impart an amazing wood-fired flavour.
-If you have a Traeger, this porchetta recipe is an absolute must.
+If you have a Traeger, this easy porchetta recipe is an absolute must try.

 If you try doing this on a conventional grill, you’ll have to setup up a two-zone burner with indirect heat.
 Otherwise, things will likely burn.
 Also, unless you’re going to be adding something like wood chips to create smoke, I’d say you’re better off just using your oven for more controlled heat.